 Grant Wahlquist, Portland (ME)

-Grant Wahlquist Gallery is honored to present an exhibition of photographs, sculpture, and video from American artist Christie Neptune at ART-O-RAMA 2021—the artist’s first presentation outside the U.S. The gallery’s presentation concentrates on Neptune’s project “Unpacking Sameness,” which adopts art-historical tropes and develops formal strategies to examine structural racism, colonization, and the mechanics of representation.
+Christie Neptune’s first presentation outside the U.S, combines photographs, sculpture, and video and concentrates on the project “Unpacking Sameness,” which adopts art-historical tropes and develops formal strategies to examine structural racism, colonization, and the mechanics of representation.

 “Unpacking Sameness” was inspired by James Baldwin’s assertion that “[t]he American curtain is color.
 Color.
 White men have used this word, this concept, to justify unspeakable crimes, not only in the past, but in the present.”
 As Baldwin did, Neptune’s work pulls back the cognitive and cultural curtains that prevent privileged groups from perceiving oppression.
 Her sculpture The “Colorline”™, an abstract representation of systemic racism, is accompanied by a faux policy designed to justify its existence and an instructional manual on how to dismantle it.